yanyiyang2000/stm32-sched/User/README.md

 - ...
 (See *Armv7-M Architecture Reference Manual B1.5.8 Exception return behavior*)

 Now the processor is in **Thread Mode** and `PSP` is used.

+# Implementation
+The Task Scheduler adopts round robin task switch: Tasks are stored in a linked-list-like Task List and are selected in the order they present in the Task List.

+For the moment, two functions are exposed to users:
+- `ts_initialize` for initializing the Task Scheduler
+- `ts_create_task` for adding a new Task to the Task List

+# Caveats
+The `tcb` struct (defined in `task_scheduler.h`) has the data structure embedded, there are both pro and con:
+- Pro: A standalone struct for the data structure is not need.
+- Con: If in the future we would like to change the way of storing Tasks, there might be a major modification to the code that involves the `tcb` struct.